GorillaStack/github-action-apply-on-merge/README.md

 ------------ | -------------
-AWS_ACCESS_KEY_ID | AWS Creds required to access the created S3 bucket to store and retrieve tfstate AWS_SECRET_ACCESS_KEY | AWS Creds required to access the created S3 bucket to store and retrieve tfstate GORILLASTACK_API_KEY | GorillaStack API Key, read-write or read-only, tied to your user identity GORILLASTACK_TEAM_ID | GorillaStack Team Id, sets context of which team/tenant you are targeting
+AWS_ACCESS_KEY_ID | AWS Creds required to access the created S3 bucket to store and retrieve tfstate AWS_SECRET_ACCESS_KEY | AWS Creds required to access the created S3 bucket to store and retrieve tfstate GORILLASTACK_API_KEY | GorillaStack API Key, scoped as read-write or read-only, tied to your user identity GORILLASTACK_TEAM_ID | GorillaStack Team Id, sets context of which team/tenant you are targeting

 Within your GitHub repository, navigate to `Settings > Secrets` to set the secrets for this action.